 Dr Helen Barnes is a Senior Research Fellow at deprivation.org whose research interests are in the areas of poverty and deprivation, particularly with regard to children, and also tax-benefit microsimulation.

-Prof Michael Noble CBE is a Director of deprivation.org and an Emeritus Professor of Social Policy at the University of Oxford in the UK, Visiting Professor at Rhodes University in South Africa and Honorary Fellow at the Human Sciences Research Council in South Africa.
+Prof Michael Noble CBE is a Director of deprivation.org and an Emeritus Professor of Social Policy at the University of Oxford, and Emeritus Fellow of Green College Oxford.
 His main research interests are in poverty, deprivation, inequality and social security policy.
 He specialises in quantitative research methods and is committed to evidence-informed policy making.
 He was awarded a CBE in the 2008 New Year’s Honours List for services to research on poverty and deprivation.

-Prof Gemma Wright is a Director at deprivation.org and is a Professor Extraordinarius at the Archie Mafeje Institute for Applied Social Policy Research at the University of South Africa (UNISA).
-She is also a research associate at Rhodes University in South Africa.
+Prof Gemma Wright is a Senior Research Fellow at deprivation.org.
 She has a special interest in poverty, child poverty, social security policy and tax-benefit microsimulation.